risingwavelabs/risingwave-docs-legacy/docs/manage/view-adjust-system-parameters.md

 ## How to adjust system parameters?

 You can use the `ALTER SYSTEM SET` statement to revise the setting of a system parameter.
-Note that only `barrier_interval_ms` and `checkpoint_interval` can be set.
+Note that only `checkpoint_interval` can be set.

 The full syntax of the `ALTER SYSTEM SET` statement is: